Jefferson Park

 Russell lake is gorgeous, and gives you a different view of Mount Jefferson than the other lakes do.
 It is a bit more shallow along the shoreline, but has a maximum depth of 27 feet.
 There is a beautiful grassy area to sit by and hang out, perfect for a lunch break before turning around and heading back to the trailhead.
 At Russell Lake you will find cutthroat trout and a total of 4 campsites.
 If you are backpacking, this lake is the perfect place to watch the sun set and the moon rise over the mountain, and site #30 is prime real estate.

 The time to visit these spectacular lakes is limited by how long the snow lingers in the summer and how soon the snow falls in autumn.
-If you want to view the many wildflowers that grow in the alpine meadows between the lakes, come in late July or early August.
+If you want to view the many wildflowers that grow in the alpine meadows between the lakes, come as early as mid-July through early to mid-August (depending on the snow year and how hot the temperatures are).
 If you are looking for some crisp mountain air and some beautiful fall colors, come in mid to late September or even early October.

 Directions: